 The number of faculty publications is one measure of faculty research productivity.

-charts on the following page show faculty publications across three broad academic disciplines: health and life sciences, physical sciences and engineering, and social sciences and humanities.
+The charts on the following page show faculty publications across three broad academic disciplines: health and life sciences, physical sciences and engineering, and social sciences and humanities.
 Some important caveats guide their interpretation and use.

 Within a given academic discipline, differences in the level of faculty publications are due to a number of factors, among them the nature of scholarship in a given field, size of departments and the number of faculty at each campus working in a particular field.
-Davis, Irvine, Los Angeles, San Diego and San Francisco, for example, all have large medical schools and associated faculty and researchers, and accordingly show disproportionately high levels of publications in the health and life sciences.
+Davis, Irvine, Los Angeles, San Diego and San Francisco, for example, all have large medical schools and associated faculty and researchers, and accordingly show disproportionČately high levels of publications in the health and life sciences.

 Some disciplines favor shorter, multi-authored publications while other disciplines favor longer, sole-authored publications.
 Co-authorship, for example, is more common in the life and physical sciences, where credit may be shared with a team of researchers, than in the social sciences and humanities, where papers tend to be single-authored.
-Thus, faculty in the life and physical sciences may have more publications credited to them than faculty in the social sciences and humanities in part because of different publication norms.
+Thus, faculty in the life and physical sciences may have more publications credited to them than faculty in the social sciences and humanities, in part because of different publication norms.

-Faculty in the social sciences and the humanities also publish books as well as scholarly articles; however, the 2011 Web of Science database, from which the data for this indicator are drawn, focuses principally on journals, and its coverage of books is much less thorough.
+Faculty in the social sciences and the humanities also publish books as well as scholarly articles; however, the 2012 Web of Science database, from which the data for this indicator are drawn, focuses principally on journals, and its coverage of books is much less thorough.
 Thus, it underestimates faculty research contributions in the arts, social sciences and humanities.